Missing Seatbelts in Uber Cars in India

 Uber isn’t technically in the wrong here; rear seat belts are not legally necessary in India.
 What’s more, Uber seems to have little incentive to mandate that all of its cars carry seatbelts, since this would probably lead to many drivers dropping off the service – not ideal for growth plans on the supply side of business.
 That said, if ever there was an opportunity for a growing company to become a thought leader and bring about social change through corporate prescience, this might be it.
 The most admired companies in India are often those that deliver public good by staying a step ahead of antiquated public infrastructure, policies and incentives; if Uber is in it for the long run, this might be a great opportunity to spur change and build a positive public image.

 If this isn’t enough incentive, here’s a thought – imagine the PR disaster that would erupt if an Uber ride in a car without rear seatbelts were to result in the fatality of a rider.

-Having been in more accidents than I care for, I feel rather strongly about this issue.
-If you feel the same way, I urge you to do what you can to amplify these sentiments.
+According to killianlaw.com, having been in more accidents than I care for, I feel rather strongly about this issue.
+If you feel the same way, I urge you to do find law firm for a car accident injuries as they can help you legally in claiming compensation for the injuries incurred.You can amplify these sentiments.
 Maybe email or tweet at Uber?
 We might just save a few lives in the process.